NicholasSynovic/nicholassynovic.github.io/content/summaries/svms-a-practical-consequence-of-learning-theory.md

 discuss both the mathematical theory and current practice of using SVMs.
 SVMs are useful in a research aspect as their functionality can be mathematically explained.
 SVMs are a linear classifier that operate in multi-dimensional space through the usage of a hyper plane.
-Hyper planes are choosen by finding support vectors, which are instances of a class that are closest to one another.
-The hyper plane then splits these two instances into two seperable sides.
-To assist in this calculation, a kernel algorthm is applied to map one dimensionality space to another for easier computation.
+Hyper planes are chosen by finding support vectors, which are instances of a class that are closest to one another.
+The hyper plane then splits these two instances into two separable sides.
+To assist in this calculation, a kernel algorithm is applied to map one multi-dimensional space to another for easier computation.

 Overall, this paper provides a good understanding of the theory behind SVMs.
 It